-Can You Run Electrical Wire Through Insulation Like RetroFoam Quick Answer:
+Can You Run Electrical Wire Through Insulation Like RetroFoam?
+(Quick Answer)

 Whether you’re adding new outlets, a surround sound system, or your electrical needs to be updated, you need to run wires through your walls, and you’re wondering how to do it.
 You're also wondering how to repair plumbing without a complete demolition crew if you need repairs.

 When trying to fish a wire through an insulated wall, the biggest concern is making sure not to damage the foam, creating any air gaps.
 Those gaps can break the foam’s air seal and allow for air movement into and out of the walls.

 When it comes to plumbing, your biggest concern is how you'll even get to the pipes in the first place.

 Here at RetroFoam, we get asked a lot about plumbing repairs and running wires through our injection foam insulation.
 There are many misconceptions out there regarding working with foam insulation, so we clear that up pretty frequently.

 We want to provide homeowners with all of the information they need for home insulation and any projects that might arise involving it.
 We’re going to explain how you can repair your plumbing and fish wire through RetroFoam, through certain spray foams, and a workaround when the wire can’t be pulled through the insulation.